 The Scout Association

-Our work wouldn’t be possible without the valuable assistance of our sessional workers - experts in healthy eating and community engagement that support us in the delivery of sessions across the borough:
+Our work wouldn’t be possible without the valuable assistance of our sessional workers and volunteers, talented food and nutrition professionals and community engagers who support us in the delivery of sessions across the borough:

 Book onto a Cook and Eat Course: